PerfectlySoft/PerfectDocs/guide/MariaDB.md

 public static func clientInfo() -> String
 ```

-This will give you a string of the MariaDB client library version. i.e. "5.5.x" or similar depending on your MariaDB installation.
+This will give you a string of the MariaDB client library version, e.g. "5.5.x" or similar depending on your MariaDB installation.

 ### errorCode & errorMessage